Hometown - YA Fiction - Work in Progress

 caught between pulling guys off or getting the hell out of there when the

-police rushed the field.
-Our tiny force clad in black, with shields and helmets
+police got control of the field.
+Our tiny force clad in black, with shields and

-of their own.
-The batons came out and people started moving as the tear gas
+helmets of their own.
+The batons came out and people started moving as the tear

 It took a half hour to clear things